 Rwanda is now firmly on the map for a stimulating adventure safari.
 It is small, so it’s easy to get around, despite the hilly terrain.
 (Not for nothing is Rwanda called ‘The Land of a Thousand Hills’!)
 Good tar roads wind through fertile hillsides terraced with coffee-plantations.
-Indeed, most places are within three hours drive from Kigali, the capital.
-So, from a practical point of view, this means you can combine some gorilla trekking in Rwanda with a safari in neighbouring Tanzania.
+Indeed, most places are within a three hour drive of Kigali, the capital.
+So, from a practical point of view, this means you can combine gorilla trekking tours in Rwanda with a safari in neighbouring Tanzania, with direct flights from the Serengeti.
 But it also makes for a great ‘stand-alone’ destination.

 The rare promise of seeing some of the last wild population of mountain gorillas is the lure for most visitors.
 The charismatic Great Apes live in the high-altitude rainforest of the Volcanoes massif.
-This protected area is home to over half of the estimated population of around 1000 mountain gorillas.
+This national park is home to over half of the estimated population of around 1000 mountain gorillas.
 There are 12 habituated mountain gorilla groups in the Volcanoes National Park.
-So this is one of the best places for a clear sighting on a gorilla trekking tour.
+So this is one of the best places in the world for a gorilla trekking tour.

 One or two days of gorilla trekking is likely to be the highlight of your Rwanda safari.
-Other ‘must sees’ include the ancient high-altitude forest of Nyungwe National Park and Akagera National Park.
+Other ‘must sees’ include the ancient high-altitude forest of Nyungwe National Park, the scenic Lake Kivu and plains game and predators in Akagera National Park.

 Rwanda is well-connected to the Serengeti and Kenya (Nairobi), but also to Cape Town, Johannesburg, Lusaka (Zambia) and Harare (Zimbabwe).
-So it is now very easy to combine a safari either East or Southern Africa with the mountain gorillas of Rwanda.
-Most people combine it with Kenya or Tanzania because of the shorter flight connections.
-But South Africa is also on the cards, if you wish….
+So it is now very easy to combine a Rwanda safari, to see the with the mountain gorillas, with either East or Southern Africa.
+Most people combine it with Kenya or Tanzania because of the shorter flight connections with direct flights from the Serengeti.
+But South Africa is also a possibility with connecting flights.

 These are some of the best rated places to visit in Rwanda based on popularity and experience rating by our travelers